securityfirst/tent-content/contents_ru/personal/stress/beginner/dealing-with-it-for-individuals.md

 [Title]: # (Работа с ним - для физических лиц)
 [Order]: # (8)

-# Deali
-g with it - For I
-dividuals

-Stress ma
-ageme
-t is a
- i
-dividual process.
-There is
-o o
-e best set of tech
-iques.
-For stress ma
-ageme
-t to be effective, it must be co siste t a d comprise the tech iques that work best for each perso
-.

-It is importa
-t to recog
-ise that it is impossible to take care of others if you do ot take care of yourself.

-*   **Lear
- about stress.** Be aware of the sig s a d symptoms of stress.
-*   **K
-ow yourself.** Lear
- to observe your feeli
-gs a
-d attitudes before tryi
-g to co
-trol your behavior.
-*   **Eat well a
-d exercise.** Establish a regular exercise program a d stick to it.
-Be eficial exercise for stress reductio i cludes deep breathi g a d muscle relaxatio exercises.
-Keep a healthy diet a d eat regularly.
-*   **Get rest a
-d relaxatio
-.** Get adequate, regular sleep.
-Mai tai your ormal routi es for relaxatio
-, such as hobbies, readi
-g, etc.
-*   **Practice belief systems.** Mai tai spiritual health co siste t with your perso al beliefs.
-*   **Mai
-tai
- a se
-se of humour a
-d perspective.** Try to have co tact with others outside of the work e viro me t.
-*   **Be i
-formed.** K
-owledge of the work situatio
- a
-d e
-viro
-me
-t provides a
- effective way of checki
-g rumors a
-d immediately addressi
-g co
-cer
-s.
-*   **Talk to people.** Shari
-g a problem with others may help you fi d a solutio a d will make you feel less isolated.
-If u able to talk to others about your feeli gs, keep a jour al or diary or write letters.
-*   **Cha
-ge a stressful e
-viro
-me
-t as much as possible.** Refuse to see yourself as a helpless victim of circumsta ce.
-Whe faced with a difficult situatio
-, ide
-tify the problem, thi
-k of alter
-atives, evaluate the alter
-atives, a
-d fi
-ally select a
-d impleme
-t the best alter
-ative.
-*   **Thi
-k positive!**
+# Dealing with it - For Individuals

+Stress management is an individual process.
+There is no one best set of techniques.
+For stress management to be effective, it must be consistent and comprise the techniques that work best for each person.

+It is important to recognise that it is impossible to take care of others if you do not take care of yourself.

+*   **Learn about stress.** Be aware of the signs and symptoms of stress.
+*   **Know yourself.** Learn to observe your feelings and attitudes before trying to control your behavior.
+*   **Eat well and exercise.** Establish a regular exercise program and stick to it.
+Beneficial exercise for stress reduction includes deep breathing and muscle relaxation exercises.
+Keep a healthy diet and eat regularly.
+*   **Get rest and relaxation.** Get adequate, regular sleep.
+Maintain your normal routines for relaxation, such as hobbies, reading, etc.
+*   **Practice belief systems.** Maintain spiritual health consistent with your personal beliefs.
+*   **Maintain a sense of humour and perspective.** Try to have contact with others outside of the work environment.
+*   **Be informed.** Knowledge of the work situation and environment provides an effective way of checking rumors and immediately addressing concerns.
+*   **Talk to people.** Sharing a problem with others may help you find a solution and will make you feel less isolated.
+If unable to talk to others about your feelings, keep a journal or diary or write letters.
+*   **Change a stressful environment as much as possible.** Refuse to see yourself as a helpless victim of circumstance.
+When faced with a difficult situation, identify the problem, think of alternatives, evaluate the alternatives, and finally select and implement the best alternative.
+*   **Think positive!**